AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/02_feet/1_front_foot.md

 ## Materials

 {: .note}
-The materials listed below are for one foot
+The materials listed below are for one foot.

 | Hardware                                  | Qty |
 |:------------------------------------------|:-- -|